Oportun Financial (NASDAQ:OPRT) Updates Q2 2022 Earnings Guidance

-Oportun Financial (NASDAQ:OPRT – Get Rating) last released its quarterly earnings data on Monday, May 9th.
-The company reported $1.58 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.60 by $0.98.
-The business had revenue of $214.70 million during the quarter, compared to analysts’ expectations of $198.40 million.
-Oportun Financial had a net margin of 12.76% and a return on equity of 18.01%.
-The firm’s quarterly revenue was up 58.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.27 EPS.
-As a group, research analysts anticipate that Oportun Financial will post 1.96 EPS for the current year.

-In other news, Director Louis Miramontes sold 5,357 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
-The stock was sold at an average price of $13.76, for a total transaction of $73,712.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In related news, Director Louis Miramontes sold 5,357 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
+The shares were sold at an average price of $13.76, for a total transaction of $73,712.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Aida Alvarez sold 18,181 shares of the business’s stock in a transaction that occurred on Thursday, June 2nd.
+The shares were sold at an average price of $11.46, for a total transaction of $208,354.26.
+Following the transaction, the director now owns 18,874 shares of the company’s stock, valued at approximately $216,296.04.
+The disclosure for this sale can be found here.
 Insiders own 12.60% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in OPRT.
-Morgan Stanley grew its holdings in Oportun Financial by 348.8% during the second quarter.
-Morgan Stanley now owns 55,700 shares of the company’s stock worth $1,116,000 after buying an additional 43,289 shares in the last quarter.
-Citadel Advisors LLC bought a new position in Oportun Financial in the 2nd quarter valued at $685,000.
-LPL Financial LLC grew its stake in Oportun Financial by 11.9% in the 3rd quarter.
-LPL Financial LLC now owns 26,063 shares of the company’s stock valued at $652,000 after purchasing an additional 2,779 shares during the period.
-Bank of New York Mellon Corp grew its stake in Oportun Financial by 9.1% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 76,096 shares of the company’s stock valued at $1,905,000 after purchasing an additional 6,352 shares during the period.
-Finally, Bank of America Corp DE grew its stake in Oportun Financial by 48.0% in the 4th quarter.
-Bank of America Corp DE now owns 75,985 shares of the company’s stock valued at $1,539,000 after purchasing an additional 24,645 shares during the period.
-Institutional investors and hedge funds own 70.58% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Zebra Capital Management LLC acquired a new position in shares of Oportun Financial in the first quarter valued at approximately $321,000.
+Quantbot Technologies LP boosted its holdings in shares of Oportun Financial by 113.3% in the first quarter.
+Quantbot Technologies LP now owns 3,200 shares of the company’s stock valued at $45,000 after buying an additional 1,700 shares during the period.
+Goldman Sachs Group Inc. boosted its holdings in shares of Oportun Financial by 2.9% in the first quarter.
+Goldman Sachs Group Inc. now owns 499,125 shares of the company’s stock valued at $7,167,000 after buying an additional 14,104 shares during the period.
+PDT Partners LLC boosted its holdings in shares of Oportun Financial by 7.3% in the first quarter.
+PDT Partners LLC now owns 19,794 shares of the company’s stock valued at $284,000 after buying an additional 1,346 shares during the period.
+Finally, State Street Corp boosted its holdings in shares of Oportun Financial by 3.8% in the first quarter.
+State Street Corp now owns 447,270 shares of the company’s stock valued at $6,423,000 after buying an additional 16,327 shares during the period.
+Hedge funds and other institutional investors own 70.58% of the company’s stock.

 Oportun Financial Corporation provides financial services.
 It offers personal loans, auto loans, and credit cards.
 The company serves customers online and over-the-phone, as well as through retail locations.
 It operates in 24 states in the United States, which include Arkansas, Delaware, Indiana, Kentucky, Mississippi, Montana, North Dakota, New Hampshire, Oregon, South Carolina, South Dakota, and Virginia.